IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Similar issues arise with:

--   In house application distribution that needs to authorization for devices used within the facility.
+-   In house application distribution that needs authorization for devices used within the facility.

 -   The in house IT staff wants a common method to authorize use of in house web applications and access to in house resources.

 -   IT staff are more willing to run their own internal authentication and authorization servers, but want to use off the shelf software and want the option to outsource these services.
 They are more likely to separate authentication from authorization than end user systems.
 Authentication issues are closely related to HR activities like hiring and firing.
 Authorization issues are related to patient and work assignments.
 These are controlled by different parts of the organization and have different process dependencies.

--   Efficient user workflow requires minimizing the number of times a person is challenged for authentication by interactive applications.

--   Providers and Specialists have authorization needs for dealing with other organizations.

--   Providers and specialists need to deal with hundreds of resource services.
-A provider panel of 10,000 patients will need hundreds of relationships with different specialists, labs, priors, and other providers.
+-   Providers and Specialists have authorization needs for dealing with other organizations, need to deal with hundreds of resource services an may struggle to maintain hundreds of different authentication and authorization relationships.

--   The providers and specialists struggle to maintain hundreds of different authentication and authorization relationships today.
-Their IT staff struggle to support at all these different relationships.
-Neither wants delays or problems that will impact patient care.

--   Efficient user workflow requires minimizing the number of times a person is challenged for credentials for interactive applications.

 -   Granting subset access to specialized provider.
-E.g., read access to cardiac info to physical therapy organization, forbidding access to other data like reproductive health and addiction data.
+E.g., read access to cardiac info to physical therapy organization, forbidding access to other health data.

+TBD:

 There are also environmental assumptions made by this profile.